We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 I prefer having ingredients grouped together by recipe, as it’s a bit more convenient and helps keep my fridge organized.
 However, I assume having the items loose in the box helps cut down on cost.

-I appreciated that most of the packaging was recyclable and that detailed information on how to recycle or dispose of each component was easy to find online.
+Most of Dinnerly’s packaging is recyclable or compostable.
+The company also provides detailed information on how to recycle or dispose of each component online.

 Ingredient quality and freshness